 1. Master of Project Academy

 Master of Project Academy’s Microsoft Project Training online tutorial is suited for project managers, business managers, team leads, engineers, and any other project professional.
 It includes 4+ hours of videos that are composed of over 50 lectures.
-The curriculum is a self-paced, step-by-step training of how to create a project plan using MS Project (exact version is not stated).
+The curriculum is a self-paced, step-by-step training of how to create a project plan using MS Project (the exact version is not stated).
 It details the requirements for the course, the different settings of the software, how to set the project start date, add columns, create tasks, and more.
-It even includes directions how PMP training participants can submit a claim of the equivalent 4 PDUs for this course.
-Users can choose to access the course either on a monthly basis, or have lifetime access.
+It even includes directions on how PMP training participants can submit a claim of the equivalent 4 PDUs for this course.
+Users can choose to access the course either on a monthly basis or have lifetime access.

 ed2go offers an Introduction to Microsoft Project 2016 tutorial.
 The classes are scheduled, but a new session opens every month.
 Thus, users can enroll whenever their schedule permits.
 The training company is a registered education provider of the PMI, and the course totaling 24 hours also has the equivalent of 24 PDUs.
 This is a comprehensive course that spans 6 weeks and 12 lessons.
 Users can learn important lessons such as baselining, tracking, managing variance and more.